Afib & Stroke Risk

 Reducing Your Risk of Stroke With AFib

 The good news is that the risk of stroke can be managed.
 There are different treatments available to reduce stroke risk if you have atrial fibrillation not caused by a heart valve problem (or non-valvular AFib).
 The most common way is with medications that prevent blood clots from forming and leading to a stroke.
 These medications, called anticoagulants or blood thinners, work well for many people.
-Warfarin is an example of a common blood thinner.1
+1

-But AFib is a lifelong condition and not everyone may take blood thinner medications long term.1 For these people, a procedure like WATCHMAN may be an option.
+But AFib is a lifelong condition and not everyone is able to take blood thinner medications long term.1 For these people, a procedure like WATCHMAN may be an option.
 WATCHMAN reduces the risk of stroke by closing off the left atrial appendage, where more than 90% of stroke-causing clots that come from the heart are formed.3

 Your doctor will help you choose a treatment to reduce your stroke risk based on your heart’s rhythm, your symptoms, and any other conditions you may have.